-In direct relationship to this falling away of belief, was a steady rise over the decades in demonic activity.
+In direct relationship to this falling away, was a steady rise over the decades in demonic activity.
 Those with eyes to see noticed, and did something about it.
 Pope John Paul checked the ranks, and instituted a renewed push to train exorcists.
 Father Gary was apprenticed and his story of what his job entailed was compelling.
 To be an exorcist was to come face to face with radical evil, and to defeat the Devil and his minions.
 The efficacy of the exorcism ritual, rested on the role of Christ, come to battle radical evil face to face.

 This should be of no surprise to any serious Bible reader.
 Jesus himself noted that he had witnessed the fall of Lucifer in the beginning of time.
 “I beheld Satan as lightning fall from heaven.
 Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
 Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven.”
 Luke 10: 17–20 Elsewhere he tells his disciples “… from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.”
 Matthew 11:12.
 Sounds like a war to me.